2024 Lexus TX 550h+ Review: Is it the Best Luxury Hybrid SUV?

 Lexus TX 550h+ Pros:

-- Spacious Interior: Plenty of room for people and cargo.
+- Spacious Interior: Ample space for passengers and cargo

-- Towing Capability: Can haul a boat or camper with ease.
+- Towing Capability: Perfect for pulling your boat or camper

-- High-Tech Features: From safety tech to infotainment, it’s fully loaded.
+- High-Tech Features: It’s fully loaded, from safety tech to infotainment

 Lexus TX 550h+ Cons:

-- Not Sporty: The light steering and comfort-first suspension might not appeal to enthusiasts.
+- Not Sporty: Loose steering and comfort-first suspension tuning may not excite enthusiasts

-- Limited EV Range: 33 miles is fine for errands, but not a game-changer.
+- Limited EV Range: 33 miles is acceptable for running to the store, but hardly a game-changer

 The TX Competitors